lazyxxxx-spec/Hand-Track/README.md

 3. **Gesture Classification**: Maps finger counts to specific gestures
 4. **Visual Feedback**: Overlays corresponding images anchored to wrist position

-## 🐛 Troubleshooting

-### Common Issues

-**❌ "Could not load [image].png"**
-- Solution: Ensure all four PNG files exist in the project directory

-**❌ "WARNING: [image] has X channels (expected 4)"**
-- Solution: Convert images to RGBA format with transparency channel

-**❌ "Error reading frame from webcam"**
-- Solution: Check camera permissions and ensure no other app is using the camera

-**❌ Poor gesture detection**
-- Solution: Improve lighting, ensure hand is clearly visible, adjust confidence thresholds

 ## 🎯 Potential Enhancements